 One evening a few years back when I was particularly consumed with my own internal angst, I was sitting in my car inching my way toward downtown Chicago in what seemed like an endless school of fish.
 I’d been staring out my windshield for over two hours for what should have been a 30-minute commute home.
 And I wasn’t even at the loop yet.
 My mind was racing.
 I kept replaying the meeting from earlier that afternoon and the precise moment when I missed my opportunity to say something that could have helped two colleagues understand their opposing perspectives and begin to release the resentment they both carried.

 I don’t know why I thought I could fix their broken relationship.
 The dynamic had been going for years, but that afternoon in my car I was convinced that if I had just said something it could have been different.
 I, alone, could have made that difference.
-And for the whole 133 minutes of the drive, and counting, I played that conversation over and over again.
+And for the last 133 minutes of my drive, and counting, I played that conversation over and over again.
 He said … She said … I could have said … Why didn’t I say …?
 When she said that, I could have said … I should have said …

 Could have.
 Would have.
 Should have.

-We all know them.
-They’re Cinderella’s step sisters reminding us that we’re not good enough for the ball.
+We all know them: Cinderella’s step sisters reminding us that we’re not good enough for the ball.
 By the time I got to the loop, I was so tired of hearing myself think that I pulled off and tried to go home on the back roads.
 But that proved to be just as problematic.
 On my third time waiting for the green light to make it through a busy intersection, I saw a man in a wheelchair in the middle of the road.
 You could tell it wasn’t his best day either.

 Umbrella, I remember thinking, now that I can do.